leo-leesco/fun/README.md

 course.
 Only the partial exam will count to grade students who split the course.

-Only course notes and hand written notes are allowed for the exams.
+Only course notes and hand-written notes are allowed for the exams.

 Although the course has changed, you may still have a look at previous exams available with solutions: